 - Have a desire to serve in a career of research, regulatory work, quality control, or teaching in an area related to some aspect of foods, drugs or consumer product safety.

-- Complete the online Scholarship Application Form, including the submission of two (2) letters of recommendation, and a copy of the most recent transcripts to Cameron Smoak on or before March 15 of the current year.
+- Complete the online Scholarship Application Form, including the submission of two (2) letters of recommendation and a copy of the most recent transcripts on or before June 15 of the current year.

 To help rank the applicants, points up to a total 100 score will be given in the following areas:

 - Extracurricular activities and community service work (25 points)